UPDATE 5/20/19: Union members continue push to contain measles crisis

 The county’s Department of Health, which has 27 RAM members among its 200 employees, has set up free clinics throughout the county.
 Vaccines are also offered in the Pomona Rockland County offices at various times, including evenings.
 For more information, contact 845-364-2520.

 In the wake of the measles outbreak in Rockland County and the New York City area, Rockland County employees have been busy setting up vaccination clinics, providing information to the public, and posting notices in schools about the spread of the disease.

-Members of the Rockland Association of Managers, a union of 176 people affiliated with NYSUT, have been working to help stop the spread of the disease in a region where 173 cases of measles were reported between December 2018 and April 10 and unvaccinated students are not being allowed to attend school.
+Members of the Rockland Association of Management, a union of 176 people affiliated with NYSUT, have been working to help stop the spread of the disease in a region where 173 cases of measles were reported between December 2018 and April 10 and unvaccinated students are not being allowed to attend school.

 “We’re trying to tell people what the danger is,” said John Fella, president of RAM and deputy commissioner of the county’s Department of Social Services.
 “Measles can be dangerous for young children, for pregnant women, and for unborn children.
 If children aren’t immunized, they can’t go to school during this outbreak.”

 Approximately 18,000 measles, mumps and rubella vaccines — also referred to as MMR vaccines — have been administered to individuals throughout the county, Fella said.
 The county also has set up free clinics through its Department of Health, which has 27 RAM members among 200 employees.
 The Communicable Disease team is the unit within the Health Department charged with handling this outbreak.